2468shrm/CAN-Distribution-Board-Enclosure/README.md

 The set is shown below, but [PDF](https://github.com/2468shrm/CAN-Distribution-Board-Enclosure/blob/main/Decals/CAN%20Distribution%20Board%20Decals.pdf) and [SVF](https://github.com/2468shrm/CAN-Distribution-Board-Enclosure/blob/main/Decals/CAN%20Distribution%20Board%20Decals.svg) files containing a large number of sets is available in the repository.
+The SVG is provided should you wish to modify the decal patter (we use Inkscape).
+The PDF is provided for the simplest path to printing.

+Reminder: The decal approach is currently under development by 2468.
+At present we use sharpies, but would prefer the "professional" look of decals in the future.
+We share the information preliminarily.

 ![alt text](https://github.com/2468shrm/CAN-Distribution-Board-Enclosure/blob/main/IMAGES/Decal%20Pattern.png?raw=true)